zydou/arti/crates/arti/README.md

 [Tor Browser](https://www.torproject.org/download/).

 To do so, we will launch arti independently from Tor Browser.
-Build arti with `cargo build --release`.
+Build arti with `cargo build --locked --release`.
 After that launch it with some basic configuration parameters:

 ```text